Plextor M6e PCIE M.2 SSD Review

 We do have to keep in mind that this is the very first M2 drive we've seen.
 It's clear that certain areas need to be worked on with the smaller data blocks, but that will on require a few changes with the SSD controller.
 Overall, we are incredibly impressed with the performance of this drive and are excited to see what the future holds for M2 SSDs.

-When it comes to price, we're seeing these retail for around £190 with the adaptor card, and for around £165 for the M2 drive on its own which is a little on the steep side as far as 256GB SSDs go.
-To put it into comparison, the 512GB Corsair LX drive we tested last week is only £180, and we understand this is new technology and so high prices are to be expected however.
-We do hope the prices will fall in the coming months however when more manufacturers have brought out similar drives.
-There's very little in terms of competition for Plextor at the moment, and we are hoping prices to be more competitive soon.
+When it comes to price, we're seeing these retail for around £190 which is a little on the steep side as far as 256GB SSDs go.
+To put it into comparison, the 512GB Corsair LX drive we tested last week is only £180, and we understand this is new technology, but that is still perhaps a little excessive.
+We do expect the prices to fall in the coming months however when more manufacturers have brought out similar drives.
+There's very little in terms of competition for Plextor at the moment, and we are hoping prices will fall fairly drastically soon.

 Practicality is another factor that this M2 drive triumphs in.
 Assuming you're using a motherboard with a dedicated M2 port, you can almost be done away entirely with SATA drives.
 If you're watercooling, one of these may allow you to remove the hard drive cages in order to mount a radiator in the front of your case, and you'd no longer have to worry about mounting an SSD somewhere else.
 We do hope that in the future we'll see M2 ports on ITX motherboards, and if so, these SSDs would be a perfect choice for a small, portable system.